 - a.
-Campus wide, up to 30% of the required parking may be reserved for compact space parking, if the reviewing Board(s) approve of their location. - b.
-Campus wide, up to 25% of the required parking may be provided through valet parking, so long as a valet parking plan is provided in accordance with this Redevelopment Plan.
+Up to 30% of the required parking may be reserved for compact space parking, if the reviewing Board(s) approve of their location. - b.
+Up to 30% of the required parking may be provided through valet parking, so long as a valet parking plan is provided in accordance with this Redevelopment Plan.